Sudanese conflict in South Kordofan and Blue Nile: September–December

-On 9 December, SAF and SPLM-N rebels claimed victory (both) in South Kordofan battle.
-Rebels claimed to have killed 40 Abu Tira soldiers (pro-government), including the head of the team.
-They also said that three Land Cruiser cars loaded with guns were destroyed; three artilleries and tens of light weapons, including RBG 7 and BKM machine guns were taken over.
-They also claimed to have dispersed militias of the National Congress Party (NCP) under the head of Kafi Tayar who attacked Dalkoma, ten kilometers south of Kadugli, resulting in the death of nine.
+On 9 December the SAF and the SPLM-N both claimed victory in battle in South Kordofan.
+The SPLM-N claimed to have killed 40 members of the Central Reserves Police, including the head of the team.
+They also said that three Land Cruisers loaded with guns were destroyed; three artilleriy pieces and tens of light weapons, including RBG 7 and BKM machine guns were captured.
+They also claimed to have dispersed militias of the NCP under the leadership of Kafi Tayar who attacked Dalkoma, ten kilometers south of Kadugli, resulting in nine deaths.

-SPLM-N fighters in South Kordofan reported turning back Sudanese army elements attempting to dislodge them from positions in Warni on 10 December, as well as the capture of the localities of Abu al-Hassan and al-Rashad three days earlier.
-The battles left 19 dead, a spokesman for the rebel group claimed.
+SPLM-N fighters in South Kordofan reported turning back Sudanese army forces attempting to dislodge them from positions in Warni on 10 December, as well as the capture of the localities of Abu al-Hassan and al-Rashad three days earlier.
+The battles left 19 dead, according to a spokesman for the group.

-By 12 December, fighting had shifted to Taruje, near the international border with South Sudan.
+By 12 December, fighting had shifted to Taruje, near the border with South Sudan.
 In a related skirmish, South Sudanese and Sudanese regular divisions clashed at Jau, a disputed town on the border, in what a Sudanese army spokesman described as a victory for Khartoum's soldiers.

-On 21 and 22 December, students began protesting at the University of Khartoum and the Red Sea University in a flare-up of anti-government protests that began in January.
-A number of Darfuri students at the Red Sea University threatened to leave in protest after several student leaders were arrested late on 21 December, and by 25 December, they had declared their allegiance to the Sudan Revolutionary Front and were calling for the overthrow of the Sudanese government.
-Several students at the University of Khartoum, including at least one Darfuri student association head, were taken into custody by security troops on 22 December after a multiethnic protest against the Merowe Dam in solidarity with the Manasir facing displacement as a result of its construction.
-The students in Khartoum also began agitating for the government's ouster on 24 December, following the clashes and arrests on campus two days earlier.

-On 25 December, Justice and Equality Movement leader Khalil Ibrahim was intercepted and killed along with 30 of his fighters in North Kordofan, west of Wad Banda.
+On 25 December, JEM leader Khalil Ibrahim was intercepted and killed along with 30 of his fighters in North Kordofan, west of Wad Banda.
 Sudanese state media reported Ibrahim was defeated in fighting with the army.
 JEM confirmed Ibrahim's death, but said he had been killed by an airstrike, not in combat with Sudanese ground troops.
-Ibrahim's death came one day after JEM fighters struck three villages in the state.
+Ibrahim's death came a day after JEM fighters attacked three villages in the state.